 The intent of this study was to understand whether Public Health nurses were able to successfully integrate MFIP tasks into their existing public health service model and whether there were resulting impacts to select outcomes for teens.

-Issue 3: Child Care Assistance: A Discussion and Review of the Literature
+Minn-LInK Brief 3: Child Care Assistance: A Discussion and Review of the Literature

 Minn-LInK Report Brief—Special Topic No. 3, Spring 2007